tigrisdata/tigris-docs/docs/client-libraries/typescript.md

     userId: 1,
   },
   {
-    op: UpdateFieldsOperator.SET,
-    fields: {
     balance: 100, // set the balance of this user to 100 },
-  },
   tx
 );